 Microbuses usually congregate outside bus and train stations, or at major highway intersections on the edges of cities.
 Increasingly, though, they operate from an established depot – ask for the maw’if meekrobas (as opposed to the mahattat bas, or bus station).

 Microbus parking areas are usually a mob scene of drivers all shouting their destinations and trying to cajole you into their vehicles.
 Just shout your destination back, and eventually you’ll wind up in the right zone.

 You pay the microbus driver once you’re underway.
 This usually involves passing your money up hand-to-hand through the rows; your change will be scrupulously returned the same way.

 The servees (service taxi) is the predecessor to the microbus (minivan) and runs on the same principle: buy a seat, wait for the car to fill and you’re off.
-These big Peugeot 504 station wagons, with seats for seven passengers, are now less common than the vans, except in north Sinai and along the Suez Canal and the Red Sea coast.
-As with microbuses, you’ll find them near bus and train stations, and you’re welcome to buy extra seats for more space or just to speed along the departure.
+These big Peugeot 504 station wagons, with seats for seven passengers, are now less common than the vans and are being phased out.
+As with microbuses, you might find them near bus and train stations, and you’re welcome to buy extra seats for more space or just to speed along the departure.